 I understand you now in ways I never thought I would.
 I too had a happy marriage at first.
 Then things changed after the first four or five years.
-I now know the behavior I saw in you as weak and frail were the signs stress, many painful experiences and sadness in your married and adult life.
+I now know the behavior I saw in you as weakness and frailty were the signs of stress, many painful experiences and sadness in your married and adult life.

 I know that you and Grandpapa had some pretty rocky times in your marriage.
 You were deeply hurt by his cultural differences.
-Henry came over from Greece at a time when many men treated their wives quite differently from the way they were treated even in America at that time.
+G came over from Southern Europe at a time when many men treated their wives quite differently from the way they were treated even in America at that time.

-In rural Greece during the early 1900’s when Grandpapa was growing up, there were few laws to protect the rights of women, so he may have treated you quite differently than most American husbands would have.
+In his country during the early 1900’s when Grandpapa was growing up, there were few laws to protect the rights of women, so he treated you quite differently than most American husbands would have.

-Another sorrow in your life may have been losing your confidence and independence.
-Henry, by being older and the husband, by right (at the time) took charge of everything in your life.
-Before the 1920’s in America women had no rights and could be abused or mistreated at their husband’s wishes.
+Another sorrow in your young life may have been losing your confidence and independence.
+G by being older and the husband, by right (at the time) took charge of everything in your life.
+Before the 1920’s in America women had no rights and could be abused or mistreated at their husband’s will.
 Their existence was more or less for the husband and upkeep of his home and bearing of his children.
-But you had seen the love your parents had and I am sure wanted that too.

 How your heart must have been torn in two!
 With mixed emotions you left with your two daughters for Texas to stay with some relatives there.
 It wasn’t long before you missed your two sons so terribly that you came back to Grandpapa.

 But Grandpapa was not without compassion.
-Your youngest daughter, Ruby died at five years of age, probably soon after this picture.
-(Ruby is the little girl in Grandpapa’s lap) from an upper respiratory infection that shut off her upper airway.
-You were so grief stricken you didn’t want to eat or drink and lay in your bed grieving for about a month.
+Your youngest daughter, R died at almost five years of age from an upper respiratory infection.
+Since the antibiotic Penicillin was not invented until 1928, the infection worsened and closed off her upper airway, which killed her.
+(R is the little girl in Grandpapa’s lap.)
+You were so grief stricken that you didn’t want to eat or drink and lay in your bed grieving for your little girl for a month.

-I remember one of my parents mentioning that you could be stubborn about things so you must have gotten your bearings and taken charge of your wifely responsibilities: the kitchen, the household, the children, and to some degree your own life.
-I heard that you kept the house immaculate and was an excellent cook.
-I remember the Greek, lemon chicken soup you made was amazing.
+I remember both of my parents mentioning that you could be very stubborn at times so you must have gotten your bearings and taken full charge of your wifely responsibilities: the kitchen, the household, the children, and to some degree your own life.
+I heard that you kept an immaculate house and was an excellent cook.

-But you, like me, learned to keep your pain private, not wanting to upset our family’s equilibrium or reputation.
-We both tried to keep things peaceful when we could.
+But you, like me, learned to keep your pain private, not wanting to upset our familys’ equilibrium or reputation.
+We both walked on eggshells trying to keep peace in the home when possible.
 We chose our battles and rode the currents of our lives the best we knew how.

-Grandpapa had a nervous breakdown and was actually hospitalized when James, my father, was in his thirties.
+Grandpapa had a nervous breakdown and was actually hospitalized when M, my father, was in his thirties.
 He exhibited worsening personality changes as he grew older; my husband did too but his changes were from mini-strokes and poorly controlled diabetes.
-Oddly enough my husband’s name was also Henry.
+Oddly enough my husband’s name was the same as my grandfather’s.